 Welcome to the

-The below links include sponsored and affiliate links.
-This is displayed on the various post for further information.
+The posts on these link-ups may include sponsored and affiliate links.
+See the individual posts for further information.

 Gift Giving and Receiving Etiquette

 It’s not the holidays until your teenager opens the ugly socks that grandma lovingly knitted for them and another fruitcake arrives from your great aunt.
 The problem is that you hate fruitcake and your teen is giving you the “no way am I putting these on look.”